-In response, program 31 creates a new Ad Package Object 33b and links it to the company's existing Sponsor Object 33a.
-From the data entered into the form, main routine 39 35 completes the corresponding Ad Package Object 33b, Ad Series Object 33c and Ad Object 33d.
+In response, program 31 creates a new Ad Package Object 33b and links it to the company's existing Sponsor Object 60 it will be understood by those skilled in the art that various 33a.
+From the data entered into the form, main routine 39 completes the corresponding Ad Package Object 33b, Ad Series Object 33c and Ad Object 33d.
 In turn, program 31 displays a price quote for running the ad, and the sponsoruser clicks on the "accept" button.
-This advertisement package becomes available as soon as the sponsor-user has 40 clicked on the "approved" button.
+This advertisement 65 screen view. package becomes available as soon as the sponsor-user has clicked on the "approved" button.